Using PowerPoint slide layouts and reading order

 Use the College's branded templates

-If you are creating presentations for Imperial business then we highly recommend that you use the College branded PowerPoint templates.
+If you are creating presentations for Imperial business then you must ensure you always use the latest College PowerPoint templates.
 These templates have been designed to meet the College's branding guidelines in terms of logo use, colour palette and fonts.
 The templates also use recommended font sizes for the various heading styles, and background colours in order to meet accessibility standards.

-With regards to slide layout, the templates also feature a number of different layouts as shown below:
+The templates also feature a number of different layouts for different types of slide content.

 Checking and changing the reading order on a slide